Frequently asked CCNA Interview Questions and Answers:

-Ans: It is defined by IEEE standard and it passes electric power supply to the network devices over the existing data connection.
+Answer: It is defined by the IEEE standard and it passes electric power supply to the network devices over the existing data connection.

 Q #33) What is OSPF?
 Describe it.

-Ans: OSPF stands for Open Shortest Path First.
-It uses Dijkstra algorithm and is a link state routing protocol which is used to connect to a large number of networks without having any limitation on the number of hops.
+Answer: OSPF stands for Open Shortest Path First.
+It uses the Dijkstra algorithm and is a link-state routing protocol that is used to connect to a large number of networks without having any limitation on the number of hops.

 Q #34) What does Multiple Access mean?

-Ans: In Multiple Access, it allows more than one devices to transmit the data at the same time.
+Answer: In Multiple Access, it allows more than one device to transmit the data at the same time.